 - If the overhang is set to 18 inches, the roof plane will be 18 inches from the outside of the wall.
 This is because it is being measured towards the inside.

 - If we set the overhang to zero, the edge of the overhang would exactly match the outside of the wall.

 - We want to measure 18 inches away from the exterior side, so we enter negative eighteen inches (-18") and press Enter.

 - Repeat this process for the other side of the upper roof plane.

 - You can repeat this same process for the bottom roof plane, or you can simply drag the edges to match the top roof plane.
-To do this, use the Select Objects tool to select the roof plane by clicking either side edge, then select the move handle, and drag until it snaps to the corner of the other roof plane.
+To do this, use the Select Objects tool to select the roof plane by clicking either side edge, select the Move handle, and drag until it snaps to the corner of the other roof plane.
 Note the red indicator box marking the snap point.

 - Select 3D> Create Perspective Camera> Full Overview to see that we now have a completed, manually drawn, gable roof.

 A hip roof has roof planes built over every exterior wall in the plan that does not have another wall drawn above it.

 To create a hip roof using manual roof planes

 - We will use the existing plan from the section above, but first we will need to delete the existing roof planes in our plan by selecting Build> Roof> Delete Roof Planes .

 - Draw manual roof planes over each exterior wall of the plan.

 - Click on the side of one of the roof planes to select it.
 Verify that you have the correct edge selected, click the Join Roof Planes edit tool, and then click the adjacent roof plane to join them at an angle.